himefei/LifAi2/README.md

 ---

 Thanks for checking out my project!
-Let’s see where this AI-assisted adventure takes us. 🚀✨
+Let's see where this AI-assisted adventure takes us. 🚀✨